Here are 8 effective strategies for making your content more ‘viral’, or in other words getting other people to help you promote it:

 Creating Awesome ‘Shareworthy’ Content: Creating unique, interesting and sharable content is difficult.
 In fact, it’s the hardest part of being an online marketer.
 I have always found it particularly hard and had to train myself to become more ‘wordy’.

 One way of getting excellent content that you can adapt and use as your own is via private label rights (PLR) products.
 PLR content enables you to use awesome content as your own.
 You can use it ‘as is’ or better still adapt it to make it consistent with your own brand.
 Adapting PLR content to make it your own is a pure GOLD strategy for content marketers, it’s something I do a lot.
-The best PLR resource I am aware of is called Automated List Profits and I use it very regularly.
-Basically, you get 2 lead magnets every month on current internet marketing topics.
-These are expertly researched and written reports including squeeze pages, graphics files including the Photoshop source files for easy editing as well as prewritten follow up emails promoting products related to the subject of the reports.
-You can dissect, rewrite and use the material both as lead magnets, posts for your blogs or even paid products and onetime-offer bonuses.
+One example of a great PLR product is Viking PLR, which is a high quality internet marketing course you can sell as your own.

 Incentivizing Social Sharing: Creating bribes where visitors share your content for some sort of reward can be quite technically challenging.
 However, if you haven’t got good coding skills you can just use Perkzilla.
 This enables you to create powerful viral marketing campaigns in minutes.
 It is the system I use on this squeeze page.
 If you click the link and enter your email address you will see how the Perkzilla platform incentivizes you to share my content.